A list of the best running apps for beginners!

 Most running apps – free or paid — only show you your time, pace and distance.
 But there is SO much more to running.
 In the Rookie Runner Program, you’ll learn what type of shoes to buy, how to warm up, what to eat beforehand, what to eat after a run, what stretches to do, how to run faster (besides being chased by Zombie’s ;)), how to choose a training plan and more.
 You can even listen to lessons while you’re running and access training plans for 5Ks, 10K and half marathons that I wrote.
 Join the Rookie Runner Program here.

 Strava is one of the most popular running apps.
 You can “start a run” to track your pace, distance and running time and then it will add it to your training log when you’re done.
 You can also add manual workouts into Strava after the fact if you didn’t carry your phone with you for your run.
-I especially love the social media aspect of Strava, where you can see your friends’ workouts and give each other “kudos”.
+I especially love the social media aspect of Strava, where you can see your friends’ workouts and give each other “kudos” to celebrate their achievements.
 I use Strava so much I wrote a full blog post on it here.

 Strava is a free app but there’s also a paid version that includes training plans.
+And while it’s amazing in conjunction with a GPS watch, it pairs with tons of run trackers as well, or can be used on it’s own when you carry your phone with you.
 For runners training for a race, it’s helpful to have your workouts recorded in Strava as your training log.
 I love looking back at runs from years ago too!
 Plus, if you do get a GPS watch down the road, you can sync your watch to your Strava account to have all your runs automatically uploaded.

 - Free, paid for upgraded features